raginmari/RAGVersionNumber/README.md

 [![License](https://img.shields.io/cocoapods/l/RAGVersionNumber.svg?style=flat)](http://cocoapods.org/pods/RAGVersionNumber)
 [![Platform](https://img.shields.io/cocoapods/p/RAGVersionNumber.svg?style=flat)](http://cocoapods.org/pods/RAGVersionNumber)

+⛔️DEPRECATED

+This repository has been deprecated and is (obviously) no longer in active development.
+The reason is that that version 1.0 had been released prematurely and I intend to set up a new with proper version handling.
+The decision was influenced by the fact that the library has neither stars nor forks.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.